 - Easy to adapt with different herbs

-What carrots to use
+What Carrots to Use

 We just bought regular cheap carrots and chopped them up to make a cheap side dish, as baby carrots are expensive, but you could definitely use baby carrots for this recipe.
-Did you know that baby carrots don't actually grow to that size?

 These are a delicious basic recipe that you can easily adapt with different spices.
 If you like a kick of spice, then add some hot chilli powder and a sprinkle of ground coriander.
 You could also use a Mexican or Cajun spice blend.